viv511/viv511/README.md

 <p align="center">

 Hi!
-My name is Vivek Mehta, an ambitious High School senior with a love for **computer science**!
-I'll be joining Carnegie Mellon in the fall studying CS in the class of '29!
+I'm Vivek (rhymes with cake)!
+I'm an enthusiastic and driven freshman @ CMU studying CS with a love for learning and the future!

 I love to code because I love breaking down problems into smaller parts, utilizing my problem-solving and creative skills.
-I love sharing this passion with others & I'm always excited to meet new people.
+I also love sharing this passion with others & I'm always excited to meet new people.

 I'm fascinated with theoretical computer science, control theory, and automation (mostly from my fanatic robotics and competitive programming adventures), especially when they are applied in other disciplines such as biology.
 Recently, I've begun my journey into studying AI & Data science, but I also enjoy game & web development.